-- 5.1.1 The authorised fund manager of the Trust is Thesis Unit Trust Management Limited, a private company limited by shares, incorporated in England and Wales under the Companies Act 1985 on 6 February 1998 with company number 3508646. - 5.1.2 The Manager is authorised and regulated by the FCA and is authorised to carry on certain permitted regulated activities in the United Kingdom in accordance with the Act. - 5.1.3 The Manager's head office and registered office is at Exchange Building, St Johns Street, Chichester PO19 1UP. - 5.1.4 As at the date of this Prospectus, the amount of the Manager's authorised share capital is £5,673,167 issued and paid up.

-- 5.1.5 The main business activities of the Manager are acting as manager of authorised unit trusts and authorised corporate director of open ended investment companies, and acting as a UK AIFM. - 5.1.6 The directors of the Manager are:
+- 5.1.1 The Manager is Thesis Unit Trust Management Limited, a private company limited by shares, incorporated in England and Wales under the Companies Act 1985 on 6 February 1998 with company number 3508646.
+The Manager is authorised and regulated by the FCA and is authorised to carry on certain permitted regulated activities in the United Kingdom in accordance with the Act. - 5.1.2 The Manager's head office and registered office is at Exchange Building, St Johns Street, Chichester PO19 1UP. - 5.1.3 As at the date of this Prospectus, the amount of the Manager's authorised share capital is £5,673,167 issued and paid up. - 5.1.4 The main business activities of the Manager are acting as manager of authorised unit trusts and authorised corporate director of open ended investment companies, and acting as a UK AIFM. - 5.1.5 The directors of the Manager are:

 S R Mugford Finance Director

 D W Tyerman Chief Executive Officer

-S E Noone Client Services Director
+S E Noone Client Service Director

 D K Mytnik Non-Executive Director

 V R Smith Non-Executive Director

-G Stewart Independent Non-Executive Director

-C J Willson Independent Non-Executive Director
+G Stewart Independent Non-Executive Director C J Willson Independent Non-Executive Director

 N C Palios Non-Executive Chair

-- 5.1.7 D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management roles within these companies.
-In particular Thesis Asset Management Limited, which acts as an investment manager for some authorised funds operated by the Manager. - 5.1.8 D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
-They and C J Willson and G Stewart are not engaged in other business activities that are of significance to the Trust. - 5.1.9 The Manager may also act as an authorised fund manager to other regulated collective investment schemes.
-Details of these schemes, as at the date of this Prospectus, are set out in Appendix 6. - 5.1.10 Investors buy and redeem Units through the Manager who nets them to reduce the number of Units issued or cancelled by the Trust.
-When carrying out deals in Units the Manager acts as principal but does not profit from this activity. - 5.1.11 The fees to which the Manager is entitled are set out in paragraph 16.
+- 5.1.6 D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management roles within these companies, particularly Thesis Asset Management Limited, which acts as an investment manager to the Trust and to other authorised funds operated by the Manager. - 5.1.7 D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
+They and C J Willson and G Stewart are not engaged in other business activities that are of significance to the Trust. - 5.1.8 The Manager may also act as an authorised unit trust manager or authorised corporate director to other funds and companies.
+As at the date of this Prospectus, the Manager acts as manager or authorised corporate director of the authorised funds as set out in Appendix 6. - 5.1.9 Investors buy and redeem Units through the Manager who nets them to reduce the number of Units issued or cancelled by the Trust.
+When carrying out deals in Units the Manager acts as principal but does not profit from this activity. - 5.1.10 The fees to which the Manager is entitled are set out in paragraph 16.

-5.1.12 The UK AIFM regime
+5.1.11 UK AIFM regime